LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/PC/~ Character Progression/Mazikeen.md

 ### Prior to campaign
-- Genasi Powers
+- Espionage Training
-- Geode-Splitter Great axe
-- Shapeshifting powers from Kaede
+-
 ### During campaign
 - Gained Soul Reaper powers
-- At some point, gifted
+- At some point, gifted Karambits
+- Potentially gifted the trident